kjartan3/todo-project-react/README.md

 To delete a task, click on the "X" button next to the task.
 The task will be removed from the list.

 ## Built With
-### React - A JavaScript library for building user interfaces
+React - A JavaScript library for building user interfaces

-### ReactDOM - A package that provides DOM-specific methods that can be used at the top level of your app
+ReactDOM - A package that provides DOM-specific methods that can be used at the top level of your app

-### React Hooks - A feature introduced in React 16.8 that allows you to use state and other React features without writing a class
+React Hooks - A feature introduced in React 16.8 that allows you to use state and other React features without writing a class

-### UUID - A package for generating unique identifiers
+UUID - A package for generating unique identifiers

 ## Author
-Your Name - Initial work - Your GitHub Profile Name Acknowledgments
+Kjartan Heimisson - React Todo Project - /kjartan3

+## Acknowledgments
 React Crash Course 2021 by Traversy Media - A tutorial video that helped me build this app.